 1 A 1988 inter-office memorandum from M.E.
-Melton, SoCalGas' Senior Petroleum 2 Engineer, to SoCalGas' management stated: 17 3 Attached is Dave Horstman's [Associate Reservoir Engineer] 4 recommendations and priorities for inspections of casing flow 5 6 wells originally completed in the 1940's and 50's.
-I agree with Dave's priorities and recommend that all 20 6 7 wells listed be logged and pressure tested over the next two- 8 year period.
+Melton, SoCalGas' Senior Petroleum 2 Engineer, to SoCalGas' management stated: 17 3 4 5 Attached is Dave Horstman's [Associate Reservoir Engineer] recommendations and priorities for inspections of casing flow wells originally completed in the 1940's and 50's.
+6 I agree with Dave's priorities and recommend that all 20 7 wells listed be logged and pressure tested over the next two- 8 year period.
 18 9 10 SoCalGas' management, however, did not follow this guidance.
 Instead, Vertilog 11 logging inspections were performed on only seven of the 20 wells, which did not include 12 SS-25.
-19 Moreover, only five of the seven logged wells have surviving records.
-20 13 Of the five wells with surviving records, each included corrosion indications of 14 at least 20 percent loss in wall thickness, with one well having an indication of over 15 60 percent loss in wall thickness.
-21 Of the two wells with Vertilog inspections but no 16 surviving records, one had a new inner casing string (i.e., the well had its inner casing 17 replaced following the Vertilog).
-22 That the well's casing was replaced indicates that the 18 casing was in a poor enough condition that its integrity was compromised.
-In total, 19 SoCalGas performed remediation work on four of the seven wells it inspected.
-23 20 Of the seven wells that SoCalGas chose to inspect, over half of the wells required 21 replacement or remediation.
-Given the condition of the inspected wells (as indicated by
+19 Moreover, only five of the seven logged wells have surviving Vertilog 13 Surveys.
+20 14 Of the five wells with surviving Vertilog Surveys, each included corrosion 15 indications of at least 20 percent loss in wall thickness, with one well having an 16 indication of over 60 percent loss in wall thickness.
+21 Of the two wells with Vertilog 17 inspections but no surviving records, one had a new inner casing string installed (i.e., to 18 provide a secondary protective barrier following the Vertilog).
+22 That the well had an 19 inner casing string installed indicates that the casing was in a poor enough condition that 20 its integrity was compromised.
+In total, SoCalGas performed remediation work on four 21 of the seven wells it inspected.
+23